Ozil offers to pay Gunnersaurus's wages after mascot is let go by Arsenal after 27 years | Goal.com

-Ozil offers to pay Gunnersaurus's wages after mascot is let go by Arsenal after 27 years
+Ozil offers to pay Gunnersaurus' wages after mascot is let go by Arsenal after 27 years

 Mesut Ozil has offered to pay Gunnersaurus's wages after seeing the mascot let go by Arsenal after 27 years of service.